OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

     log = local_condor.log
     queue

-This is job description file for HTCondor job schedular.
+This is a job description file for HTCondor job schedular.
 The first line says that the job universe is local, so the job would run on the login node itself.
 The executable for the job is `/usr/bin/makeflow` with an argument `-T condor fibonacci.makeflow`.
 The keyword `queue` is the start button that submits the above three lines to the
 HTCondor batch system.